 To date, our product candidates have been manufactured in small quantities for preclinical studies and early stage clinical trials.
 In order to conduct larger or late-stage scale clinical trials for a product candidate and for commercialization of the resulting drug product if that product candidate is approved for sale, we will need to manufacture it in larger quantities.
 We may not be able to successfully increase the manufacturing capacity for any of our product candidates, whether in collaboration with third-party manufacturers or on our own, in a timely or cost-effective manner or at all.
-If a contract manufacturer makes improvements in the manufacturing may require additional validation studies, which are costly and which the FDA must review and approve.
-In addition, quality issues may arise during those scale-up activities because of the inherent properties of a product candidate itself or of a product or active pharmaceutical ingredients.
+If a contract manufacturer makes improvements in the manufacturing process for our product candidates, we may not own, or may have to share, the intellectual property rights to those improvements.
+Significant scale-up of manufacturing may require additional validation studies, which are costly and which the FDA must review and approve.
+In addition, quality issues may arise during those scale-up activities because of the inherent properties of a product candidate itself or of a product candidate in combination with other components added during the manufacturing and packaging process, or during shipping and storage of the finished product or active pharmaceutical ingredients.
 If we are unable to successfully scale-up manufacture of any of our product candidates in sufficient quality and quantity, the development of that product candidate and regulatory approval or commercial launch for any resulting drug products may be delayed or there may be a shortage in supply, which could significantly harm our business.